iyaki/regex-pr-annotator/README.md

 - **Customizable Regex Rules:** Define your own regex patterns to match code smells, TODOs, or forbidden code.
 - **Inline PR Annotations:** Automatically add GitHub annotations to pull requests for matched lines.
 - **Flexible Configuration:** Set annotation levels (`notice`, `warning`, `error`) and target specific file paths.
+- **Fail the workflow based on annotation level:** Use `fail_level` to fail the workflow if any annotation matches or exceeds the specified level.
 - **Easy Integration:** Works out-of-the-box with GitHub Actions workflows.

 ## Inputs

 ### `github-token` (optional)

 A GitHub token for API calls.
 Defaults to the `GITHUB_TOKEN` environment variable.

 ### `rules` (required)

 A JSON array of rule objects.
 Each rule supports:

 - `regex`: **string** – The regular expression to test added lines.
 - `message`: **string** – Annotation message supporting placeholders:
   - `{regex}`: the rule's regex.